amark720/Data-Science-Projects/Deep Learning Projects/Readme.md

 <img src="https://github.com/amark720/Amar-kumar/blob/master/ScreenShots/Deep%20Learning%20Projects.png" alt="Landing Page" height="40%" width="60%">

+### Don't forget to ⭐ the repository, if it helped you in anyway.

-#### Feel Free to contact me at➛ amark720@gmail.com for any help related to Projects in this Repository!
+#### Feel Free to contact me at➛ databoyamar@gmail.com for any help related to Projects in this Repository!